|

 How large you can print your photo from a camera or phone is a fairly complex issue and cannot be answered in a simple way.
+The good news is that today's digital technology, including the majority of cameras and phones, produce high quality photos that convert to print very successfully.
 There are many issues which affect your photos taken by camera, pads or phones.

+As the number of photos taken each year rises to astounding numbers, manufacturers have responded with a myriad of solutions to both taking files and saving files.
 Old fashion concepts of resolution and image quality have become outdated and more complicated to quantify.
-Modern photography is a vast galaxy of variations, all of which bear an affect on your image.
+Modern photography is a vast galaxy of variations, all of which bear an effect on your image.
 Many factors contribute to how good your photo will print.
 NEVER FEAR ...
 We always do our best to ensure your photos become stunning prints.

 For instance, iPhones generally take very high quality panoramic images, with an amazing number of pixels per inch.
 However, their standard, non-panoramic images are sometimes not as packed with pixels.
 One of the first items to check when taking photos is the settings on your camera.
 Cameras often arrive with a selection of pixel settings from high resolution down to low resolution.
 The reasoning behind this is simple.
 If you plan to post your images on social image sites such as Instagram or Facebook, then a large number of pixels is not required.

-Social media sites generally reduce the size of your image when you upload it.
 This is desirable for people utilising social media as it keeps the viewing of images within a reasonable download time, which means viewers do not have to wait for ages and ages whilst an images makes its way to their computer or phone.
 Sharing images becomes much easier as users using social media can be confident that any images they wish to share will easily find their way to the intended recipient.
 The other advantage of reduced image sizes, is storage.

 Just think that Facebook, Pinterest or Instagram all have to provide server space for these photos to reside.
-Its difficult to conceive of the storage space they need to provide for their users with small files - just imagine what it would be like if they kept all of their files large!
+It's difficult to conceive of the storage space they need to provide for their users with small files - just imagine what it would be like if they kept all of their files large!
 Consequently, files copied from social media sites tend not to print well.
 It is always advantageous to attempt to contact the person who took the photo and ask if you may have the original file to print from.
 If this is not possible, we will always do our best to print from what you have available.

 This is a method of reducing the data within the image in order to reduce the file size.
 With compression techniques, the number of pixels may remain the same, however the quality of the pixel date can become extremely compromised.
 An image that requires 5 or 10Mb of storage space can keep the same number of pixels and yet when compressed, needs only 1 or 2Mb of storage space on your computer or camera.
-Its not rocket science to guess what sort of affect this will have on the quality of your photo.
+It's not rocket science to guess what sort of affect this will have on the quality of your photo.

 There are two basic things which become compromised; colour and the quality of the pixels.
 By reducing the number of colours contained within an image, there is much less data to be kept.
 For instance a black and white image containing the same number of pixels as a colour image will require about 25% of the data.
 This affect may not be noticeable when viewed on a screen but is very evident when printed.